 Emma Gomez joined ACS in July 2019 and currently serves as the Strategic Engagement Fellow.

-Prior to joining ACS, Emma was an intern at Physicians for Human Rights, The Synergos Institute, and DLA Piper.
+Prior to joining ACS, Gomez was an intern at Physicians for Human Rights, The Synergos Institute, and DLA Piper.

 Tom Wright joined ACS in September 2017 and currently serves as the Assistant Director of Strategic Engagement.
 He helps manage ACS's work concerning judicial nominations, strengthening the ACS legal professional pipeline, and ACS’s Path to the Bench Initiative.